AI & Agents

 n8n (Self-Hosted)

-Pricing: Free for internal use; enterprise plans for commercial distribution.
+Pricing: Free for internal use; enterprise license for commercial distribution.

 Dify (Self-Hosted)

-Best For: Researchers and developers experimenting with autonomous agents.
+Best For: Developers experimenting with autonomous, goal-directed agents.

 Pricing: Open source (MIT).